20goto10/scrumble/README.md

 ROADMAP
 =======
-- User exclusion list [checkboxes to allow some users to not be listed in the roster, or always be first]
 - handler for users who join late (append their names to the listed Scrumble users and auto-send to Hipchat?)
 - prevent multiple users
 - control of alarm text